p1xel8ted/UltrawideFixes/NierReplicant/README.md

 ### Step 4: Final Steps

 1. Run the game via Steam like normal.
+You should get a few Special K notifications, and the usual ReShade messages on the top left.
+If neither of that happened, start again with a fresh install.
 2. In-game, press `Ctrl` + `Shift` + `Backspace` to open the Special K menu.
 3. Enable the `High Dynamic Framerate` from the menu, and untick `Framerate limit`.
 Adjust any other settings to your preference.
+4. In-game, press `Home` to open the ReShade menu.

 ## Verifying the Installation